 Preparations include research, surveys, multi-stakeholder engagement and/or awareness raising for the financial sector.

-A national policy, regulation, guidelines, or set of voluntary industry principles is in place that includes requirements and/or recommendations for the financial sector national framework.
+A national policy, regulation, guidelines, or set of voluntary industry principles is in place that includes requirements and/or recommendations for the financial sector to manage climate risk - either as part of ESG Integration or as a standalone framework.